skypager/skypager/src/examples/sheets-server/README.md

 This example uses the `@skypager/helpers-server` and `@skypager/helpers-sheet` to create a REST API that lets you discover some available google sheets, and get the data from those sheets as JSON.

+## Requirements

+- You will need a service account JSON file that you download from Google Cloud for one of your projects.
+- This Google Cloud project needs to have enabled the google drive and google sheets APIs.
+- You will need to share some spreadsheets with the email address found in your service account client_email property

 ## Getting Started

-You will need a service account JSON file that you download from Google Cloud for one of your projects.

-This Google Cloud project needs to have enabled the google drive and google sheets APIs.

-Once you have this file, you can put it in the secrets folder which is the default location
+If you have the service account json, you can copy it into the secrets folder and we'll automatically find it

 ```shell
 $ mkdir -p secrets